afanzott/Data_Science_Best_Practice/README.md

 # Viewing the results on MLFlow
 To view the results of the trained models use `mlflow ui --backend-store-uri sqlite:///mlruns.db --port 5000 &` and go to http://127.0.0.1:5000/
 To stop the running server use `CTRL+C` and type: `pkill -f unicorn`

+# Make
+The repository's `Makefile` contains certain rules to facilitate the execution of commands.
+You can add any additional rule to it if you want.
+Execute the rules simply by adding `make` before the rule (i.e. `make train`) Here are some examples:
+- train: trains a new model and provides a validation of the results (change the argument to F if you do not wish to see the validation results)
+- predict: predicts the outcome of the registered model for a new data input (change the path of the data input if necessary)